 - Running costs for four bedroom house: £500 a year

-A unit similar in look to an external air conditioning kit extracts heat from the air and runs it through a heat exchanger.
+With an air source heat pump, a unit similar in look to an external air conditioning kit extracts heat from the air and runs it through a heat exchanger.

 - Typical cost: £10,000-£11,000